 Determining the Value of Your Business

 Many business owners are reluctant to spend any money on getting an appraisal, but like many business decisions, some investment up front can return big dividends down the road.
 Business appraisers will generally be accountants (CPAs), and can give you specific values for your assets, but they can also help you out with valuing the intangible assets, things such as "good will" or "going-concern".
 A key benchmark to consider is that you should be able to sell your business for more than the worth of its simple assets.
-Finally, having a business appraisal looks considerably more professional, and when you're selling something, appearance can be everything.
+Finally, having a business appraisal looks considerably more professional.

 Looking for Buyers